Hill City Quilt & Fiber Arts Show & Sale

 Quilting is Art!

-The Hill City Arts Council is proud to bring this long-standing showcase of quilts and fiber artists to our community.
+The Heart of the HIlls Quilt Guild is proud to bring this long-standing showcase of quilts and fiber artists to our community.

 The Hill City Quilt Show & Sale offers a dinner and quilt trunk show, bed turning, prizes, demonstrations, vendor mall, youth arts activity and more than 300 unique quilts and fiber arts will be on display.